Kimberly’s

 She loved to perform and acted in plays at theaters across Long Island, New York.
 While Kimberly had many interests and talents, her greatest joy was the beach.
 Toes in the sand, sunbathing, and swimming in the ocean - that was her perfect day.

 Kim’s dream was to become a pediatric nurse, and her compassion, empathy, caring, and love for children would have made her perfect for the job.
-She was thrilled to be accepted into the Nursing Program at Molloy College in Rockville Centre, NY, and was to begin the program in the Fall of 2012.
+She was thrilled to be accepted into the Nursing Program at Molloy University in Rockville Centre, NY, and was to begin the program in the Fall of 2012.

 Unfortunately, as a 17-year-old high school senior, her life was cut short by Meningitis B.